 First and foremost make sure you prepare all the ingredients and bring them to room temp, also prepare the tools such as 15 cm (6 inch) round cake pan, Rubber spatula, Wilton cake strip (if using).
 You will also have to preheat your oven at least 15-20 minutes ahead.

-As for the sponge cake process for this Victoria Sponge cake, it is super easy and quick however worth to follow a few simple rules!
+As for the sponge cake process for this Victoria Sponge cake, it is super easy and quick however worth following a few simple rules!

 - Beat together egg yolk, vanilla extract and half of the sugar (75 g) for at least 5 minutes until very pale, creamy and fluffy